Miss-Inputs/TPG_stuff/README.md

 - Most used pics: Finds pics that are used multiple times in TPG (or in a TPG data file).
 - Per-user submission stats: Gets some stats for each player in TPG data, such as their furthest possible point and how far away that is.
 NOTE: This currently needs reworking and also just saves files into /tmp instead of anywhere sensible or configurable.
 - Plot user submissions: Plots rounds and submissions and arrows from the submission to the round, given TPG data and a player name.
 NOTE: This currently needs rewriting and also hardcodes some stuff.
+- Point set similarity: Finds similarity between two point sets, or one point set and every other player, or every combination of players (along with everyone's most similar player)
 - Simulate rounds: Re-runs each TPG round or simulates a new one with points from a file or randomly generated, with every user's known pics from TPG data, finding what everyone would have picked for each round if everyone played every round in history and always had every pic that they are known to have.

 ### Unsorted